uvicpraxis/uvicpraxis.github.io/gpms.md

 Definition: "An individual, organization, or group of individuals or organizations responsible for [the] creation, realization, [and/or] manufacture" of the platform edition (Lee et al. 2024; IFLA 2009)

+Use information available on MobyGames, Wikipedia, Steam, fansites, and/or the platform edition's official website, title screen, credits sequence, and/or advertising to confirm the developer.

 *text input field* [R][+]

 ### 1G.
 Developer's Location

 Definition: The geographic location of the platform edition's developer(s)

+Use information available on MobyGames, Wikipedia, Steam, fansites, the developer's official site, and/or the platform edition's official site, title screen, credits sequence, and/or advertising to confirm the developer's location.

 <details>
 <summary><i>controlled vocabulary</i> [R][+]</summary>